christianhelle/christianhelle.github.io/_posts/2023/2023-11-19-http-file-generator.md

 }
 ```

-This script is something that I have in all projects and I also configure git to ignore `.http` files, since I re-generated them multiple times a day.
+This script is something that I have in all projects and I also configure git to ignore `*.http` files, since I re-generated them multiple times a day and they always contain `Authorization` headers.
 I basically run the script above every time I want to debug or test my API's and I have pretty much stopped using Swagger UI.
+In fact, I stay within my IDE of choice entirely while coding, testing, and debugging my API's.

 ### Using .http files from Visual Studio Code